coderxin/scheduler_service/README.md

 - add more specs
 - configure cors
 - introduce authentication for patients
-- add validation logic for the models (for example appointment creation and conflict management with available slots or appointments)
+- add validation logic for the models (for example, appointment creation and conflict management with available slots or appointments)
 - add related patient functionality
 - add functionality to manage appointments
-- add pagination (for example using kaminari) for response time optimisation
+- add pagination (for example, using kaminari) for response time optimisation
 - add swagger API documentation (for example using swagger-blocks gem)
 - add Github actions to run specs, rubocop and deploy to staging and production server
 - move TimeSlot and TimeSlotCollection from app/services folder